DhyanRathore/postgres-azure-function-node-rest/README.md

 ## Local Adjustments to Run the App

-Adjust the connection details and credentials in `local.settings.json` to point and connect to a desired Synapse instance.
+Adjust the connection details and credentials in `local.settings.json` to point and connect to a desired PostgreSQL instance.

 If script execution is disabled on your machine, you might encounter the following error during execution